Backup SQL Server Database to NAS (Network Attached Storage)

 ✎ To fix Operating system error 5, please refer to SQL Server backup to network share access denied.

 Easy alternative to backup SQL database to NAS or network share

 In addition to above methods, you can also use powerful 3rd party software to backup SQL Server to NAS device.
 This will greatly simplify the operation of selecting databases, performing backups and automating tasks.

-As an example, I will use AOMEI Centralized Backupper Database here.
-It’s a centralized backup software that can manage all Windows PCs or servers within LAN, and enables you to backup and restore databases of SQL Server 2005 - 2019.
+As an example, I will use AOMEI Cyber Backup here.
+It’s a centralized backup software that can manage all SQL databases within LAN (as long as it's installed on Windows 7 and Windows 2008 R2 onwards), and enables you to backup and restore databases of SQL Server 2005 - 2022.

 Have a try on the 30-day free trial:

-Having problem backing up SQL Server database to NAS?
+Having problem performing SQL Server backup to NAS?
 This is usually because you did not enter the UNC path correctly.
-To solve it, you can either try above tips, or use an easier alternative - AOMEI Centralized Backupper Database Edition.
+To solve it, you can either try above tips, or use an easier alternative - AOMEI Cyber Backup.